-Data mining is described as a process of discover or extracting interesting knowledge from large amounts of data stored in multiple data sources such as file systems, databases, data warehouses…etc. This knowledge contributes a lot of benefits to business strategies, scientific, medical research, governments and individual.
+Data mining is described as a process of discovering or extracting interesting knowledge from large amounts of data stored in multiple data sources such as file systems, databases, data warehouses…etc. This knowledge contributes a lot of benefits to business strategies, scientific, medical research, governments, and individual.

 Data is now stored in databases and/or data warehouse systems so should we design a data mining system that decouples or couples with databases and data warehouse systems?
 This question leads to four possible architectures of a data mining system as follows:

-- No-coupling: in this architecture, data mining system does not utilize any functionality of a database or data warehouse system.
-A no-coupling data mining system retrieves data from a particular data sources such as file system, processes data using major data mining algorithms and stores results into file system.
-The no-coupling data mining architecture does not take any advantages of database or data warehouse that is already very efficient in organizing, storing, accessing and retrieving data.
-The no-coupling architecture is considered a poor architecture for data mining system however it is used for simple data mining processes.
+- No-coupling: in this architecture, the data mining system does not utilize any functionality of a database or data warehouse system.
+A no-coupling data mining system retrieves data from a particular data source such as a file system, processes data using major data mining algorithms, and stores results into the file system.
+The no-coupling data mining architecture does not take any advantage of a database or data warehouse that is already very efficient in organizing, storing, accessing, and retrieving data.
+The no-coupling architecture is considered a poor architecture for data mining systems, however, it is used for simple data mining processes.

-- Loose Coupling: in this architecture, data mining system uses database or data warehouse for data retrieval.
-In loose coupling data mining architecture, data mining system retrieves data from database or data warehouse, processes data using data mining algorithms and stores the result in those systems.
+- Loose Coupling: in this architecture, the data mining system uses the database or data warehouse for data retrieval.
+In loose coupling data mining architecture, a data mining system retrieves data from the database or data warehouse, processes data using data mining algorithms, and stores the result in those systems.
 This architecture is mainly for memory-based data mining system that does not require high scalability and high performance.

-- Semi-tight Coupling: in semi-tight coupling data mining architecture, beside linking to database or data warehouse system, data mining system uses several features of database or data warehouse systems to perform some data mining tasks including sorting, indexing, aggregation…etc. In this architecture, some intermediate result can be stored in database or data warehouse system for better performance.
+- Semi-tight Coupling: in semi-tight coupling data mining architecture, besides linking to database or data warehouse system, data mining system uses several features of database or data warehouse systems to perform some data mining tasks including sorting, indexing, aggregation…etc. In this architecture, some intermediate results can be stored in a database or data warehouse system for better performance.

-Let’s examine the tight-coupling data mining architecture in a greater detail.
+Let’s examine the tight-coupling data mining architecture in greater detail.